goblinsan/pit/README.md

 ### Prerequisites

 There is a runnable jar provided in the "runnable" directory.
 So you could just run that.
-If you do want to build Maven will take care of the java dependencies and yarn will handle the frontend build.
+If you do want to build - Maven will take care of the java dependencies and yarn will handle the frontend build.
+This means you'll need an IDE capable of pulling in maven dependencies for the java code, and an IDE that can handle npm and react.

 ### Running Dev Instances